A 5-Step GuideTo Start A Mentoring Program

 If you’re interested in starting a flash mentoring program at your organization, check out our guide to flash mentoring for all the details.

-The form that your communication strategy will take, will vary slightly depending on the context of your program.
+The form that your communication strategy will vary slightly depending on the context of your program.
 However, there are a few rules of thumb:

 Your employees are busy, and it may require one or two additional touch points to get them to register.

 In terms of a response rate that you can expect, it depends on the context of the program.
 However, as a rule of thumb for voluntary programs, you can expect participation rates in the range of 25 – 45% of your organization for initial sign-up.

 Be prepared.
 More often than not, we find that program administrators get a higher response rate than they expected.
 Take diversity mentorship programs, for example:

 - A study documented that 74% of employees from ministry backgrounds participated in mentoring programs when they were offered.
 And,